LucasWaelti/kalibr-wiki/Installation.md

 Two sources for the toolbox are provided.
-Altough it is possible to use the CDE package to get the toolbox running we recommend to build the package from source using catkin (ROS build-system) as some of the tools will only work with working installation of ROS.
+Altough it is possible to use the CDE package to get the toolbox running we recommend to build the package from source using catkin (ROS build-system) as some of the tools will only work with a native ROS installation

 * **building from source**<br>
     You will need a working installation of ROS (hydro recommended) with a catkin workspace.